 My history with writing web apps is long and filled with missteps.
-I’ve made many mistakes and learned from them.
-This is an attempt to capture some things I learned the hard way.
+Here I attempt to share lessons learned the hard way.

 High level first

 Before anyone writes a line of code, step way back to consider the bigger picture.
 Sketch it out on a white board.
 Understand what your data looks like, and how it flows through your application.
-What is the best way to handle data flow as the application scales?
-Big, high-level questions need to be answered before you get too mired in detail to think clearly.
+How will it scale?
+Big, high-level questions need to be answered before you get too mired in detail.

 The average 25 year old today grew up with the internet.
-It takes more to wow someone today, and very little to lose them.
-Technological problems are super fun to solve, but in the end the tech should serve the design, not the reverse.
+It takes more to wow them and very little to lose them.
+Technology problems are fun to solve.
+In the end the tech should ultimately serve design & not the reverse.

 Beware of over-architecting

 The best technical decisions now are those that allow you to change your mind later.
-Current you doesn’t have all the information that future you will.
-You want to remain flexible enough to improve on past decisions and to potentially adopt new technologies as they develop.
-Start out with the most simple, barebones approach that you can and only add complexity as necessary.
+Current you doesn’t have the information future you will.
+You want to remain flexible enough to improve on past decisions and to potentially adopt new technologies.
+Start with the most barebones approach, only adding complexity as necessary.

-This is especially true of your data flow.
-Think about it in terms of designing public transportation.
-That is to say, less distance, fewer stops, direct, and one way when possible.
-I’m looking at you, Redux.
-Once you go deep into that “chuck it all into the store” philosophy, it can be really hard to turn around.
-Redux has it’s place but don’t use it as an means for janky data flow.
+This is especially true of data flow.
+Think about it in terms of something physical, like designing public transportation.
+Once you’ve over-architected it can be hard to back out.
+For example, many React developers immediately reach for Redux without asking themselves if they need it yet.
+Once you go into “chuck it all into the store” territory, it can be hard to turn around.

 Be agnostic about technology

 By the same token, don’t use the thing you’ve always used only because you are comfortable with it.
-That is the worst reason to choose a technology.
 You don’t get to learn anything new and it forces you to potentially pick the wrong tool for the job.

 Assess your team